9 Tips for Exquisite Phone Etiquette in 2019

-When a prospect calls with little to no knowledge about your brand, that first impression is going to define your business.
+When a prospect calls with questions about your brand and offerings, that first impression is going to define their experience with your business.
 How you answer the phone can be the difference between gaining a loyal customer and turning a prospect toward one of your competitors.
 You simply can’t afford to leave your brand to chance.
 You need to make every interaction count, and take steps to ensure you’re providing a great customer experience.

 Partnering with a telephone answering service can yield incredible results and happy customers.
 Learn how an answering service can help your business here:

 Positive interactions with well-trained staff often increase your customers’ lifetime value to your business.
 Thus, providing proper call and customer service training to your team members is extremely important.

 If you don't think you have the resources or staff to solidify your customer experience, consider hiring someone who can provide the courteous and intelligent experience your customers demand.

 To improve your phone etiquette and ensure your customers receive an excellent experience, implement the nine tips outlined below.

 The first step to taking any call is to identify why your prospect or customer decided to pick up the phone.
 Learning the motive behind a call can dictate what the rest of your conversation will be.